herrsascha/VariableScout-Docs/README.md

 > [!IMPORTANT]
-> The plugin is currently in Open Beta, which means it’s open to everyone to try for free during this testing period.
-This is an opportunity to explore all features, including VariableScout Pro functionalities, at no cost for a limited time.
->
-> As this is a beta version, some features might still be refined, and feedback is invaluable in helping improve it before the final release.
+> The plugin is currently in Open Beta.
+Some features might still be refined, and feedback is invaluable in helping improve it before the final release.
 Thank you for being part of this journey!

 # VariableScout